 - Set your ingredients around your cooking station for better accessibility. (source)

 Let’s do some mise en place of our own, beginning with culinary knife arts!
 Share this article and photos with your child to teach them about some of the most common cutting styles.
 Next, let’s put what we’ve learned into practice by learning how to cut an onion!
 Follow the steps in this article.
 (Nervous about knives?
-This kid-friendly cooking knife comes with a cut-resistant glove they can where while chopping.)
+Try this kid-friendly knife set and cut-resistant glove.)

 Activity 2: Did you notice something funny happening when you were cutting your onion?
 You may have felt your eyes start to sting…and even tear up!
 It’s not just you—onions are famous for making people cry!
 Here’s why: